 Embassy of South Korea in Berlin, Germany

-Embassy of South Korea in Berlin, Germany, located at Stülerstr.
-8/10.
-View a location map, get driving directions to the Embassy of South Korea, or view the information about the address, phone, fax, office hours, official website, Facebook page, Twitter, consular services, visa list, and head of mission (HOM).
+Embassy of South Korea in Berlin, Germany, located at Stülerstraße 8-10.
+View a location map, get driving directions to the Embassy of South Korea, or find information about the address, phone, fax, office hours, online resources including the official website, Facebook page, and Twitter, consular services, visa list, upcoming holidays, and head of mission (HOM).

 -